KyujuuAlpha/Quest-Synth-Sync/README.md

 ## Usage

 1. Open the application under the `Unknown Sources` section on your Quest.
-2. Set the username to whatever BeastSaber user's bookmarks you want to synchronize (this does not delete local levels).
-For multiple users, separate the usernames using commas.
-For example: `user1,user2,user3`
+2. Set the playlist id to whatever SynthRiderz playlist you want to synchronize (this does not delete local levels).
+For multiple playlists, separate the IDs using commas.
+For example: `id1,id2,id3`
 3. Click `Synchronize` and wait
-4. Open Beat Saber to play!
+4. Open Synth Riders to play!

 ## Installation